Discover the Stockholm Archipelago

 Being such a vast area there’s certainly something to discover for everyone; serene nature seemingly untouched by civilization, cozy and accessible camping grounds, idyllic villages and coastal towns, hiking trails for both experienced and amateur outdoorsmen, great food, and fantastic culture.
 Oh yeah, and water.
 Lots of water.

-The question is, of course, where to start.
-Well, depending on how much time you have to spare on an archipelago-excursion is a great way to narrow down your choices.
+The question is, of course, where to begin.
+Well, narrowing down how much time you have for an archipelago excursion is a good place to start.

 In Stockholm on a tight schedule?
 Then Fjäderholmarna, Vaxholm, Gustavsberg, and Värmdö might be up your alley.
 All are easily accessible by local transportation or ferry, within an hour's reach from downtown Stockholm.
 Great day trips that don’t require too much preparation, while at the same time offering a sample taste of what the archipelago has to offer.